 Yes, many employees quit for pragmatic reasons like money.
 The vast majority of respondents — 82% — said they expected pay raises every year to stay with their current employers.
 But healthy and happy relationships with managers can get an employee to stay even when salaries are low, suggesting that these relationships can be the ultimate dealbreaker.
 Fifty-eight percent of workers said that they would stay at their job with a lower salary if they could work with a “great boss.”

 When your relationship with your boss sours, so does the idea of waking up each day to work for them.
-Sixty percent of respondents have left jobs, or are actively considering leaving, because they do not like their direct supervisors.
+While most people won’t admit it in an exit interview, 60% percent of survey respondents admitted having left jobs, or are actively considering leaving, because they do not like their direct supervisors.

 A bad office environment can also drive employees out the door.
 When employees do not feel like they belong at work, 38% of them start thinking of an exit plan.
 Bad office politics caused more than half of respondents to quit a job, or consider quitting.
 Feelings about colleagues can get tangled with feelings about jobs.
 When you experience rudeness on a daily basis, your perspective on the job also shifts.
 One study found that victims of workplace rudeness reported feeling like their jobs were threatened and that they were alone.